-Lindsay was born in Willingboro, New Jersey and grew up in the Philadelphia suburbs, graduating from Conestoga High School.
-She attended Skidmore College, graduating with a B.A. in Psychology in 2010.
+Born in Willingboro, New Jersey and raised in the Philadelphia suburbs, Lindsay knows what it means to struggle in order to get ahead.
+After graduating from Conestoga High School, she attended Skidmore College, graduating with a B.A. in Psychology in 2010.
 In her time at Skidmore, Lindsay worked with the Center for Sex and Gender Relations as a Peer Advocate, acting as a safe sex educator and a resource for survivors of domestic violence and sexual assault on campus.
 As part of her work as a Peer Advocate and a fellow survivor of campus sexual assault, Lindsay rallied with hundreds of students and campaigned for rewriting the college's official sexual assault policies.

 After graduating and struggling to launch a career in the floundering economy of the early 2010s, Lindsay discovered a passion for recognizing great ideas and bringing them to fruition as a digital product project manager in the media industry.
-She currently works for the New York Post as a project manager on the digital product team, where she works as a liaison with several in-house teams and vendor agencies to bring the Post's website, apps, and other digital products to life.
+She has had the privilege of working for the New York Post as a project manager on the digital product team, where she was a liaison with several in-house teams and vendor agencies that bring the Post's website, apps, and other digital products to life.

 Lindsay Brown is a resident of Clark, in New Jersey's 7th Congressional district, where she lives with her husband Andrew and their five rescue pets (two dogs, three cats).
 Lindsay believes that animal welfare should be a central pillar of our national policy framework.